itzzjb/nginx-container-in-aws/README.md

 > [!NOTE]
 > Remember to link (with a link or a network) both nginx container and nodejs container in order them to work.
+If you are using a docker-compose file of version 3 the links will be automatically created by the bridge network.

 # Creating a new image out of a container without a Dockerfile